 Title formula

-The title structure that consistently outperforms: [Niche] Journal: [Subtitle With Benefit] | [Optional Volume Number]
+The title structure that consistently outperforms: [Niche] Journal: [Subtitle with Benefit] | [Optional Volume Number]

 - "Fitness Journal for Women: 12-Week Workout & Nutrition Tracker | Volume 1"